Here are a few of the most common questions from parents and prospective families:

 3 year old Classes: Child must turn 3 by December 1st of the academic year.

-3-year/4-year old Class: Child must turn 3 by July 1st prior to the start of the academic year.
+4 year old pre-K Class: Child must turn 4 by December 1st of the academic year.

 As a private preschool, we have flexibility to design our own unique curriculum for each class to keep us working towards our intended educational outcomes.
 Our motto is “Learn by Doing.”
 The school is built on the educational principal of a developmentally appropriate curriculum.
 That means that children are taught through methods that provide the best opportunities for learning at their stage of development.
 Our classrooms are arranged in learning centers, and instruction is reinforced with hands-on experiences that promote meaningful participation at each child’s level.
 Developing reading and math skills and understanding natural world are part of each day’s lessons through both instruction and play.
 Our students leave school with the skills and knowledge they need for kindergarten academics and with a love of learning that goes far beyond.